 Mission Bit is a non-profit that offers free programming classes taught by experienced engineers and entrepreneurs to San Francisco public school students.
 We provide everything the students need, they just need to show up and be eager to learn.
 No prior experience required.

 We give students the opportunity to learn directly from successful engineers and entrepreneurs who enjoy sharing knowledge and want to give back to the community.
 We're focused on project based learning and aim to teach both core computer science concepts as well as the practical skills and technologies that are required to build web sites and applications today.
-We partner with the public school system, Out of Site, and Jamestown Community Center to provide elective credit to students that counts towards their graduation.

 Why It Matters